Appendix 2 – The Poems

 eight before her, in all the myriad of ways

-and fail, though not betray—and there to stave
+though not betray—and there to stave

-temptation, when she took to sleep beside,
+temptation, when she took to rest in my thin cot,

 averring she belonged not to the god of men,